cams-hoi/cams-hoi.github.io/README.md

 #### MANO assets

 This is used for synthesizing and evaluation.
+Please follow these steps:

 1. Download the [mano_assets.zip](https://drive.google.com/file/d/1QfTv8lThfptlz22sC5bkVDoCD88-zfqy/view?usp=share_link)